Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Introduction

 \subsection{Notation}

-We will make extensive use of bit strings $x\in\{0,1\}^N$ (we reserve letters $x$, $y$ and $z$ for such bit strings).
+We will often need to specify operators and states of qudits as they apply to particular sets or subsets of spins.
+When it is unimportant {\em which} spins are being acted upon (perhaps we discuss the generic properties of an $N$-spin operator), we use a sub/superscript $N$.
+Otherwise, we use the sub/superscript to specify the qubits being acted upon.
+For cloning, as studied in this paper, there will be two distinct sets of spins; $M$ input spins which we collectively denote by IN, and $N$ output spins, which are collectively denoted by OUT.
+In order to refer to subsets of the output spins (and this is always the output spins, not the input), we use bit strings $x\in\{0,1\}^N$ (we reserve letters $x$, $y$ and $z$ for such bit strings).
 These have a Hamming weight (number of 1 entries) $w_x=x\cdot x$.
-Typically, we will be using these strings to indicate a subset of spins, so if there are $N$ spins, they are divided into the two sets specified by sites $\{n: x_n=1\}$ and $\{n: \bar x_n=1\}$ where $\bar x$ is the complement of $x$.
-As such, we can think about combining sets of sites: $x\cup y$ conveys the set of sites for which either $x_n=1$ or $y_n=1$, while $x\cap y$ restricts to those for which $x_ny_n=1$.
+The bit string $x$ divides the output spins into the two sets specified by sites $\{n: x_n=1\}$ and $\{n: \bar x_n=1\}$ where $\bar x$ is the complement of $x$; $P^x$ means that the operator $P$ acts on the output sites $n$ for which $x_n=1$.
+We can also combine sets of sites: $x\cup y$ conveys the set of sites for which either $x_n=1$ or $y_n=1$, while $x\cap y$ restricts to those for which $x_ny_n=1$.